Initial-One/Java-humanify/README.md

 - **apply**: applies the mapping at the AST level, preserving semantics/references and writing to a new directory.
 - **annotate**: generates/overwrites Javadoc (supports `--lang zh|en`, `--style concise|detailed`).

-> The one-shot command `humanify` runs these four steps in order.
+> The one-shot command `humanify` runs these four steps in order on an existing source tree.
+> The one-shot command `humanify-apk` first decompiles an APK into Java source, then runs the full pipeline automatically and gives you cleaned, renamed, documented code.

 ---